-The eastern tent caterpillar moths are widespread in the central and east parts of the United States of America.
+The eastern tent caterpillar moths are widespread in the central and eastern parts of the United States of America.

 - This moth commonly inhabits forests.
 You can notice the eastern tent caterpillar moths next to human habitations.

 - The eastern tent caterpillars dine on leaves, making them folivores.
 Their preferred leaves are plum, apple, peach, cherry (black cherry, chokecherry, or pin cherry), or Hawthorne trees.

 What Do Green-spotted Moths Eat?

 The green-spotted moth is also referred to as the speckled green fruitworm moth or the speckled green quaker.

 - This moth is non-green.
-It gets its name from its caterpillar, which has a green body with white speckles.
+It gets its name from its caterpillar, a green body with white speckles.

 - The caterpillar of the green-spotted moth feeds on many fruit trees’ leaves, fruits, and flowers.
 Some of the preferred trees are maple, birch, and maple.